Probing the superconducting gap structure in the noncentrosymmetric topological superconductor ZrRuAs: SUMMARY

 \section{SUMMARY}

-In summary, we have performed magnetic susceptibility ($\chi$), electrical resistivity ($\rho$), heat capacity ($C_{\rm p}$), transverse-field (TF) and zero-field (ZF) ${\mu}$SR measurements in the mixed state of a topological superconductor candidate ZrRuAs.
-Our $\chi$, $\rho$ and $C_{\rm p}$ reveal an onset of bulk superconductivity at $T_{\rm c} = 7.9(1)$~K. Using the field dependence of $\rho$ and $C_{\rm p}$ we have investigated the temperature dependence of the upper critical field ($\mu_0H_{\rm c2}$), which could be described by the WHH model.
-We have determined the temperature dependence of the magnetic penetration depth using TF-${\mu}$SR experiments, which is described very well by an isotropic s-wave model.
-The obtained gap value 2$\Delta(0)$/$k_{\rm B}T_{\rm c} = 3.3(1)$ which is close to the value 3.53 expected for BCS superconductors.
-Further, our ZF-$\mu$SR study reveals that the time-reversal symmetry is preserved in the superconducting state of ZrRuAs.
+Magnetic susceptibility, electrical resistivity, and heat capacity measurements on the topological superconductor candidate ZrRuAs reveal the onset of bulk type-II superconductivity at $T_{\rm c} = 7.9(1)$~K. $\mu_0H_{\rm c2}(T)$, determined from $\rho(T)$ and $C_{\rm p}(T)$ measurements made in various magnetic fields can be described by the WHH model.
+The temperature dependence of the magnetic penetration depth determined using TF-${\mu}$SR experiments is described very well by an $s$-wave model.
+The gap value, $2\Delta(0)$/$k_{\rm B}T_{\rm c}$, is slightly smaller than that expected for a BCS superconductor.
+ZF-$\mu$SR data reveal that time-reversal symmetry is preserved in the superconducting state of ZrRuAs.